denizmavi-commencis/AI-Code-Review-Test-iOS/PRE_COMMIT_HOOK_SETUP.md

-# Pre-Commit Hook Setup Guide
+# Pre-Push Hook Setup Guide

 ## Overview

-This project now includes an automated pre-commit hook that performs code quality checks before allowing commits.
+This project now includes an automated pre-push hook that performs code quality checks before allowing pushes.
 The hook ensures that all code changes meet our quality standards and are free of critical issues for iOS/Swift development.

 ## 🚀 Quick Setup (For Team Members)